SpareCores/sc-www/src/assets/articles/cloud-compute-performance-benchmarks.md

   <p>The speed of hash functions and block ciphers on <code>t4g.large</code><br />(data collected an visualized by Spare Cores)</p>
 </div>

-## One SCore to rule them all
+## One SCore to Rule Them All

-So overall, we measure more than 200 performance scores for each server:
+Overall, we measure more than 200 performance scores for each server:

 - 34 records from Geekbench 6 (16-16 single-core and multi-core scores + 1-1 composite scores),
 - 75 records on the compression algos (6 compression algos with different compression levels, threads and block sizes),